BUSINESS AND EMPLOYMENT DEDUCTIONS

 - Salaries and wages

-Individuals and SBE taxpayers are still able to participate in “tax effective” investments such as forestry plantations by making a prepayment of management
+Individuals and SBE taxpayers are still able to participate in “tax effective” investments such as forestry plantations by making a prepayment of management fees.

 Individuals with negatively geared investments can still make prepayments of interest.

 If in receipt of a travel allowance, employee truck drivers who are required to sleep overnight away from home can claim food and drink expenses up to stipulated daily rates without substantiation.